dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 ### Handling secrets

 While all environment variables are encrypted at rest in dbt Cloud, dbt Cloud has additional capabilities for managing environment variables with secret or otherwise sensitive values.
 If you want a particular environment variable to be scrubbed from all logs and error messages, in addition to obfuscating the value in the UI, you can prefix the key with `DBT_ENV_SECRET_`.
-This functionality is supported from `dbt v0.21.0` and on.
+This functionality is supported from dbt v1.0 and on.

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/Environment Variables/DBT_ENV_SECRET.png" title="DBT_ENV_SECRET prefix obfuscation"/>